awsdocs/amazon-s3-userguide/doc_source/create-bucket-overview.md

    1. If you want to enable Object Lock, enter **enable** in the text box and choose **Confirm**\.

    For more information about the S3 Object Lock feature, see [Using S3 Object Lock](object-lock.md)\.
+**Note**
+To create an Object Lock enabled bucket, you must have the following permissions: s3:CreateBucket, s3:PutBucketVersioning and s3:PutBucketObjectLockConfiguration\.

 1. Choose **Create bucket**\.